Adam0517/Mission_to_Mars_scrape/README.md

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
 Used a Jupyter Notebook called `mission_to_mars_FH.ipynb` with BeautifulSoup, Pandas, and Requests to scrape related to Mars website.

 ### NASA Mars News